MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 - **Stop**: Displays the warning message and an error message and then stops executing.
+- **Break** - Enter the debugger when an error occurs or when an exception is raised.
 - **Inquire**: Displays the warning message and then prompts for permission to continue.
 - **Continue**: (Default) Displays the warning message and then continues